 Food that Really Feeds a Body

-Because those microbes aren’t around to build the soil and feed the plants, the plants are fertilized with synthetic fertilizers to help them grow.13 Think of the difference between a healthy athlete and one pumped up on steroids.
+The soil in commercial farming is sterilized to avoid weeds and pests, killing all beneficial microbes in the process.
+Because those microbes aren’t around to build the soil and feed the plants, the plants are fertilized with synthetic fertilizers to help them grow—it’s the agricultural equivalent to an athlete pumped up on steroids.

-Where to Get Nutritious Food
+Where to Get Nutritious Produce

 What if you are nowhere near a farm?
 The Environmental Working Group publishes and updates a list every year called The Dirty Dozen and The Clean Fifteen.